Best Foster Care Resources for Maryland Kinship Caregivers: What You Actually Need

 The Financial Reality of Getting Properly Licensed

-Maryland's 2025 foster care maintenance rates vary by the child's age and level of care (Regular, Intermediate, Intensive).
+Maryland's 2025 foster care maintenance rates vary by the child's age and care category (Regular, Intermediate, Differential, and Therapeutic Foster Care).
 The difference between informal kinship support and a licensed Restricted Caregiver monthly payment is meaningful — particularly for grandparents on fixed incomes who were not planning to take on caregiving expenses.

 The Maryland Foster Care Licensing Guide includes a financial breakdown of the 2025 stipend rates by age group and care level, the clothing allowances, and the hidden costs that recruitment materials rarely disclose — transportation for birth parent visitation, court hearing attendance, and the gap between what the system reimburses and actual caregiving costs.

-The 120-Day Clock: What Kinship Caregivers Miss Most Often
+The Licensing Timeline: What Kinship Caregivers Miss Most Often

 The provisional approval window gives you time to complete licensing, but the timeline has hard points that trip up kinship caregivers who are managing an unexpected caregiving situation alongside their own household and work responsibilities.